Sergio Aguero to hold press conference amid reports Barcelona star will retire due to heart condition

 Aguero has scored 379 goals in 663 games across spells at Independiente, Atletico Madrid, Manchester City and Barca, while also recording 118 assists.

-The Argentine has won 17 trophies in total, 15 of which were picked up during his 10-year stay at City where he established himself among the best forwards of his generation.
+The Argentine has won 17 trophies in total, 15 of which were claimed during his 10-year stay at City, where he established himself among the best forwards of his generation.

 The Manchester club won five Premier League titles with Aguero leading the line, and he famously scored the dramatic late winning goal against QPR that gave them their first crown under Roberto Mancini in 2011-12.